|

 their effect on the deteriorating blood brain barrier, and more) are better understood, then we

-will know better what to test for to insure and speed our recovery.
+will know better what to test for to insure and speed up our recovery.

 test on their epileptic patients.
 As far as I know at this writing, this test is not available to veterinarians.
 I am